hasanzaidi-lab/MarketingStuff/MarketReadinessREAMDE.md

 💬 "**I’ll be a valuable asset to \[End Client] because I bring more than just technical skills—I understand the business logic behind the product.
 That means I can build solutions that aren’t just functional, but aligned with your goals.**"

+In the next 3 to 5 years, I see myself as an effective Technical Team Lead / Project Manager at [the Bank of America] who delivers Projects on Time, within Budget, and up to Quality Standards!
 ---